 All employees will maintain social distancing to the extent possible.
-They should enter through one door and exit through a different door if available.
-All employee temperatures will be checked as they enter the work area and employees will complete any employee health screening per district protocol.
-Garage employees that also are bus drivers and monitors will be checked prior to driving a route.
-Employees shall wear a mask unless they are unable to do so and have been provided with a doctor's excuse.
+TEmployees shall wear a mask unless they are unable to do so and have been provided with a doctor's excuse.
 All garage employees will clean and sanitize surfaces and shared tools daily.
 Shared tools need to be sanitized between use by different people.